microsoft/net-offloads/quic-encryption-offload.md

 Then, the miniport computes the UDP checksum (if the UDP header checksum field in the packet is nonzero) and the IP checksum, as specified in RFC 768 and RFC 2460.

 > **Note**
 > If both USO and QEO are in use, then a posted `NET_BUFFER_LIST` will contain multiple unencrypted QUIC packets.
-The `MSS` field of `NDIS_UDP_SEGMENTATION_OFFLOAD_NET_BUFFER_LIST_INFO` will indicate the size of each *unencrypted* packet (including the MAC, IP and UDP headers and QUIC packet but not including the AEAD tag).
+The `MSS` field of `NDIS_UDP_SEGMENTATION_OFFLOAD_NET_BUFFER_LIST_INFO` will indicate the size of each *unencrypted* QUIC packet (i.e., the size of the UDP payload before the AEAD tag is added).
 The miniport must encrypt each packet in the `NET_BUFFER_LIST`, adding the AEAD tag to each, before continuing with USO processing (such as packet checksum computation).
 See Appendix for more information on USO.

 ## Receiving Packets